 1. Pigeon Point Lighthouse

 Located along the Pacific Ocean coast, Pigeon Point Lighthouse in California is among the most picturesque lighthouses in the region.
-The national historic landmark stands a whopping 115 feet and is the tallest lighthouse on the Californian coastline.
+The national historic landmark is 115 feet tall and is the tallest lighthouse on the Californian coastline.

-The light station was named after the Carrier Pigeon ship that arrived as a wreck in the Northern California Half Moon Bay.
+This West Coast light station was named after the Carrier Pigeon ship that arrived as a wreck in Northern California’s Half Moon Bay.
 Before that, the region was known as Punta De Las Ballenas, which translates to the point of whales.

 To date, it is a beautiful place to go for whale watching, bird watching, and spotting some seals.
-Although there is no entry to the lighthouse due to repairs, You can enjoy the beach or book a night at the old keeper’s cottage while enjoying the cliffside hot tub.
+Although there is no entry to the lighthouse, you can enjoy the beach or book a night at the Pigeon Point Lighthouse Hostel.

 2. Split Rock Lighthouse

-This lighthouse is located on the North shore of Lake Superior in South West Silver Bay, Minnesota.
-The Split Rock Lighthouse was built after the Mataafa storm of 1905 which caused a vast number of shipwrecks on Lake Superior.
+This famous lighthouse is located on the North Shore of Lake Superior in South West Silver Bay, Minnesota.
+The Split Rock Lighthouse was built after the Mataafa storm of 1905 caused many shipwrecks on Lake Superior.
+It’s among the most famous lighthouses in the Midwest because of its history (over a century old) and its dramatic location on the edge of a 130-foot cliff.

-Apart from exploring the lighthouse, the Split Rock Lighthouse State Park has beautiful hiking and biking trails with amazing views during the fall.
-If you’d rather camp by the lighthouse, there are 46 drive-in campsites for you to spend the night.
+Apart from exploring the lighthouse, Split Rock Lighthouse State Park has beautiful hiking and biking trails with amazing views, especially during autumn.
+There are 46 drive-in campsites where you can spend the night by the lighthouse.

 3. Cape Hatteras Lighthouse